rosey99/breviform/readme.md

-This work is largely based on the terraform-python project, but aims to be smaller, and leave all administration and maintenance of the terrform runtime environment to another tool, or a human.
+This work is largely based on the terraform-python project, but aims to be smaller, and leave all administration and maintenance of the terraform runtime environment to another tool, or a human.
 Many thanks to the devs over there for there efforts:

    [python-terraform](https://github.com/beelit94/python-terraform)